Temporary suspension of studies

 Firstly, you should read the Policy on Student Temporary Suspension of Studies.

 You should then talk through your intention to apply for a TSS with your personal tutor or an appropriate member of University staff to see if it applies in your situation and what your options might be.
-You can also contact the Thinking of Leaving service for your campus.

 It is essential that you seek advice to find out what impact a TSS will have on your own situation – for example your academic performance, financial situation and your student or immigration status.

 How to apply